Room Reservation Policy and Guidelines

 If the room is empty and unscheduled, anyone with keycard access to the lab is welcome to use it.

-Also, please do not use the BITLab rooms for meetings associated with your teaching responsibilities.
+Also, please do not use the BITLab rooms for meetings associated with your teaching responsibilities, unless as an occasional last resort.
 The building has other spaces that may be reserved for office hours, such as the department conference rooms, and 182 or 184 on the first floor.
 Talk to the appropriate staff person for the department your course is being offered in to reserve a room for office hours or meetings with students in your class.

 If you hold a meeting in the lab that involves someone who does not have keycard access, you are responsible for their conduct and use of the lab’s resources.